 - American Passion Play: The American Passion Play is one of the oldest continuously performed Passion Plays in the U.S. This play takes you from 30 AD where you travel with Christ through His life, resurrection, and ascension.
-Performances are seasonal, in April and
+Performances are seasonal and will resume in 2022.

 - Community Players Theatre: This amateur theatre group is one of the oldest community theatres completely staffed by volunteers.
 Their first production was in 1923.
 Attend one or more of their six productions per year.

 - Heartland Theatre Company: Heartland Theatre Company is a non-profit professional quality intimate theatre founded over 30 years ago, that performs five dynamic and provocative plays from June through Heartland aims to challenge, provoke, and entertain its patrons, calling attention to one common thread – the experience of being human.

 - Illinois Shakespeare Festival: Enjoy Shakespeare under the stars while experiencing the intimate atmosphere of Ewing Manor.
 Pack a picnic basket with a bottle of wine and some cheeses to relish while viewing the surrounding gardens.
 The open-air theatre design holds more than 400 seats with descending concrete tiers in Roman theatre tradition.

 - Illinois State University Theatre: Dedicated in 2002, this beautiful new building houses the main stage performances for the School of Music and the School of Theatre, both of which feature annual series, guest artists, and award-winning

 - Illinois Wesleyan University School of Theatre Arts: Four main stage plays are performed annually, selected from a playbill ranging from Shakespeare to musicals.